machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### Loader behavior

-The `FunctionToolsLoader` automatically checks for `@SupportedFor` and applies each tool installer only if the current application class is compatible.
+`FunctionToolsLoader` automatically checks for `@SupportedFor` and applies each tool installer only if the current application class is compatible.
+The check uses `isAssignableFrom`, so subclasses of a listed type are also accepted.

 **Tip:**
 Use `@SupportedFor` to make your tool bundles more robust and context-aware, especially in larger projects with multiple processor types.